ProjectOpenSea/SIPs/SIPS/sip-14.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-The contract offerer MUST have the following interface and MUST return `true` for EIP-165 supportsInterface for `0x12345678`, the 4 byte interfaceId of the below.
+The contract offerer MUST have the following interface and MUST return `true` for EIP-165 supportsInterface for `0x12345678(placeholder, to be set here when finalized)`, the 4 byte interfaceId of the below.

 ```solidity
 interface IRedeemableContractOfferer {